 - Accessing child-focused mental health professionals when appropriate.

-Children with a strong attachment to an emotionally-healthy caregiver and that have a healthy- age-appropriate- capacity for emotional regulation may fare better following a traumatic experience than kids who don’t have access to these resources.
-While emotional regulation is a skill that we learn primarily through attachments with emotionally regulated adults, there are many teaching opportunities for helping kids develop the capacity to think and speak about their emotions, which can help them regulate own emotions (which can lead to less acting out and a better ability to communicate their need for care in the future).
-For these kids, approachable resources the mindful grounding deck and the kid’s feeling wheel can be helpful resources to help parents and kids talk about feelings and help kids learn to describe what they are feeling.
+Children with a strong attachment to an emotionally-healthy caregiver and a healthy (age-appropriate) capacity for emotional regulation may fare better following a traumatic experience than kids who don’t have access to these resources.
+While emotional regulation is a skill that we learn primarily through attachments with emotionally regulated adults, there are many teaching opportunities for helping kids develop the capacity to think and speak about their emotions.
+This can help them regulate their own emotions (which can lead to less acting out and a better ability to communicate their need for care in the future).
+For these kids, approachable resources like the mindful grounding deck and the kid’s feeling wheel can be helpful resources to help parents/caregivers and kids talk about feelings and help kids learn to describe what they are feeling.

 Tools to Help Kids With Trauma to Self Soothe

-It’s normal for all kids to have a window of tolerance that is smaller than mature adults with fully developed brains, but for kids who have experienced trauma, the window of tolerance can be tiny.
+It’s normal for all kids to have a window of tolerance that is smaller than mature adults with fully-developed brains.
+However, for kids who have experienced trauma, the window of tolerance can be tiny.
 This can explain how kids who have experienced trauma may be especially prone to moving from feeling good to a complete meltdown in a matter of moments.
-Kids in this state need not only support to help them calm down, but often can benefit from tools to help them get grounded.
+Kids in this state need support to help them calm down and often can benefit from tools to help them get grounded.